paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-043-qualified-pension-etc-plans.md

 **(f) Failure to pay liquidity shortfall**

-(1) **In general** — In the case of a plan to which section 430(j)(4) applies, there is hereby imposed a tax of 10 percent of the excess (if any) of—
+(1) **In general** — In the case of a plan to which section 430(j)(4) or 433(f) applies, there is hereby imposed a tax of 10 percent of the excess (if any) of—

   (A) the amount of the liquidity shortfall for any quarter, over

-  (B) the amount of such shortfall which is paid by the required installment under section 430(j) for such quarter (but only if such installment is paid on or before the due date for such installment).
+  (B) the amount of such shortfall which is paid by the required installment under section 430(j) or 433(f), whichever is applicable 1 for such quarter (but only if such installment is paid on or before the due date for such installment).

 (2) **Additional tax** — If the plan has a liquidity shortfall as of the close of any quarter and as of the close of each of the following 4 quarters, there is hereby imposed a tax equal to 100 percent of the amount on which tax was imposed by paragraph (1) for such first quarter.

 (3) **Definitions and special rule**

-  (A) *Liquidity shortfall; quarter* — For purposes of this subsection, the terms “liquidity shortfall” and “quarter” have the respective meanings given such terms by section 412(m)(5).22 See References in Text note below.
+  (A) *Liquidity shortfall; quarter* — For purposes of this subsection, the terms “liquidity shortfall” and “quarter” have the respective meanings given such terms by section 430(j) or 433(f), whichever is applicable.

   (B) *Special rule* — If the tax imposed by paragraph (2) is paid with respect to any liquidity shortfall for any quarter, no further tax shall be imposed by this subsection on such shortfall for such quarter.